mavlink/mavlink-devguide/en/services/parameter.md

 * Support for unknown autopilots, as long as they implement the protocol, is guaranteed
 * Adding a parameter is only a change to the onboard code.

-### Read Parameters
+### Read All Parameters {#read_all}

+A GCS should read all parameters when first connecting to a system (it does not contain a list of the vehicle parameters on startup).

+> **Note** The Drone will emit a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) whenever a parameter is [written/changed](#write).
+  Provided the GCS keeps track of changed parameters, it should not need to re-read the full parameter list.

 Reading the parameter list is activated by sending the [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_LIST) message.
-The onboard component should start to transmit the parameters individually after receiving this message.
+The target component should start to broadcast the parameters individually in `PARAM_VALUE` messages after receiving this message.
-The sending should be delayed after each parameter, in order to not use up the full radio bandwidth.
+The drone should allow a pause after sending each parameter in order to not use up the full radio bandwidth.

 {% mermaid %}
 sequenceDiagram;